avine/formation-angular-base/doc/course/public/07_signals.md

 - The goal of synchronization is to keep the **UI** in sync with the **state** of the application

-- **signals** play a crucial role in enabling Angular to know exactly when and which parts of the UI needs to be synchronized
+- **signals** play a crucial role in enabling Angular to know exactly when and which parts of the UI need to be synchronized

 - As a rule of thumb, if the part of the **state to be rendered in your templates** only **changes through signals** then your UI should always be in sync with the state of your application